 If you choose to provide Contextual Factors which include health-related matters, the Faculty Committee assessing your application may refer you to Occupational Health, in order to obtain specialist medical advice about the impact of these matters on your duties.
-It is important to note that providing Contextual Factors and/or a COVID Impact Statement will not have a detrimental effect on any application for promotion, nor will an Occupational Health referral.
+It is important to note that providing Contextual Factors will not have a detrimental effect on any application for promotion, nor will an Occupational Health referral.

-Curriculum Vitae
+Curriculum Vitae (CV)